OData/v3ProtocolDocument/OData.markdown

 See the format-specific specifications ([[JSON](JSON)], [[JSON Verbose](JSON_Verbose_format)], [[Atom](Atom_Format)]) for details.

-# 7. Header Fields #
+# 8. Header Fields #

 OData defines semantics around the following request and response headers.
 Additional headers MAY be specified, but have no unique semantics defined in OData.

-## 7.1.
+## 8.1.
 Common Headers##

 The DataServiceVersion and Content-Type headers may be used on any OData request or response.

-### 7.1.1.
+### 8.1.1.
 The `DataServiceVersion` Header ###

-OData clients MAY use the DataServiceVersion header on a request to specify the version of the protocol used to generate the request.
+OData clients MAY use the `DataServiceVersion` header on a request to specify the version of the protocol used to generate the request.

 If present on a request, the service MUST interpret the request according to the rules defined in the specified version of the protocol, or fail the request with a 4xx response code.
 If not specified, the service MUST assume the request is generated using the maximum version of the protocol that the service understands.

-OData services SHOULD specify the DataServiceVersion header on a response to specify the version of the protocol used to generate the response.
+OData services SHOULD specify the `DataServiceVersion` header on a response to specify the version of the protocol used to generate the response.
 If present on a response, the client MUST interpret the response according to the rules defined in the specified version of the protocol.
 If not specified, the client MUST assume the request is generated using version 1.0 of the OData Protocol.

 For more details see [Versioning](#versioning).

-#### 7.1.2.
+#### 8.1.2.
 The `Content-Type` Header ####

 The format of an individual request or response body MUST be specified in the `Content-Type` header of the request or response.

-## 7.2.
+## 8.2.
 Common Request Headers ##

 In addition to the [Common Headers](#commonheaders), a client MAY specify any combination of the following request headers.

-### 7.2.1.
-The MaxDataServiceVersion Request Header
+### 8.2.1.
+The `MaxDataServiceVersion` Request Header

-Clients SHOULD specify a MaxDataServiceVersion request field.
+Clients SHOULD specify a `MaxDataServiceVersion` request field.

-If specified, the service MUST generate a response with a [DataServiceVersion](#dataserviceversion) less than or equal to the specified MaxDataServiceVersion.
-If MaxDataServiceVersion is not specified, then the service SHOULD interpret the request as having a MaxDataServiceVersion equal to the maximum version supported by the service.
+If specified, the service MUST generate a response with a [DataServiceVersion](#dataserviceversion) less than or equal to the specified `MaxDataServiceVersion`.
+If `MaxDataServiceVersion` is not specified, then the service SHOULD interpret the request as having a `MaxDataServiceVersion` equal to the maximum version supported by the service.

 For more details see [Versioning](#versioning).

-### 7.2.2.
-The MinDataServiceVersion Request Header
+### 8.2.2.
+The `MinDataServiceVersion` Request Header

-Clients SHOULD specify a MinDataServiceVersion request field.
+Clients SHOULD specify a `MinDataServiceVersion` request field.

-If specified, the service MUST generate a response with a [DataServiceVersion](#dataserviceversion) greater than or equal to the specified MinDataServiceVersion.
+If specified, the service MUST generate a response with a [DataServiceVersion](#dataserviceversion) greater than or equal to the specified `MinDataServiceVersion`.

-The service SHOULD respond with the maximum version supported by the service that is less than or equal to the specified MaxDataServiceVersion.
+The service SHOULD respond with the maximum version supported by the service that is less than or equal to the specified `MaxDataServiceVersion`.

 For more details see [Versioning](#versioning).

-### 7.2.3.
-The Accept Request Header
+### 8.2.3.
+The `Accept` Request Header

-As specified in [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html), the client MAY specify the set of accepted [formats](#formats) through the use of the Accept Header.
+As specified in [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html), the client MAY specify the set of accepted [formats](#formats) through the use of the `Accept` Header.

-### 7.2.4.
-The If-Match Request Header
+### 8.2.4.
+The `If-Match` Request Header

-A client MAY include an If-Match header in a request to GET, PUT, MERGE, PATCH or DELETE an entity or entity property, or to invoke an action bound to an entity.
-The value of the If-Match request header MUST be an ETag value previously retrieved for the entity.
+A client MAY include an `If-Match` header in a request to GET, PUT, MERGE, PATCH or DELETE an entity or entity property, or to invoke an action bound to an entity.
+The value of the `If-Match` request header MUST be an ETag value previously retrieved for the entity.

 If specified, the request MUST only be invoked if the specified value matches the current ETag value of the entity.
-If the value does not match the current ETag value of the entity for a [Data Modification](#datamodification) or [Action](#actions) request, the server MUST respond with '412 Precondition Failed' and MUST ensure that no data is modified as a result of the request.
+If the value does not match the current ETag value of the entity for a [Data Modification](#datamodification) or [Action](#actions) request, the service MUST respond with '412 Precondition Failed' and MUST ensure that no data is modified as a result of the request.

-### 7.2.5.
-The If-None-Match Request Header
+### 8.2.5.
+The `If-None-Match` Request Header

-A client MAY include an If-None-Match header in a request to GET, PUT, MERGE, PATCH or DELETE an entity or entity property, or to invoke an action bound to an entity.
-The value of the If-None-Match request header MUST be an ETag value previously retrieved for the entity.
+A client MAY include an `If-None-Match` header in a request to GET, PUT, MERGE, PATCH or DELETE an entity or entity property, or to invoke an action bound to an entity.
+The value of the `If-None-Match` request header MUST be an ETag value previously retrieved for the entity.

 If specified, the request MUST only be invoked if the specified value does not match the current ETag value of the entity.
-If the value does match the current ETag value of the entity for a [Data Modification](#datamodification) or [Action](#actions) request, the server MUST respond with '412 Precondition Failed' and MUST ensure that no data is modified as a result of the request.
+If the value does match the current ETag value of the entity for a [Data Modification](#datamodification) or [Action](#actions) request, the service MUST respond with '412 Precondition Failed' and MUST ensure that no data is modified as a result of the request.

-## 7.3.
+## 8.3.
 Common Response Headers ##

 In addition to the [Common Headers](#commonheaders), a service MAY specify the following response headers.

-### 7.3.1.
+### 8.3.1.
 The `ETag` Header ###

-A request that returns an individual entity MAY inclue an `ETag` header.
+A request that returns an individual entity MAY include an `ETag` header.

 The value specified in the `ETag` header may be specified in the `If-Match` header of a subsequent [Data Modification](#datamodification) or [Action](#actions) Request in order to apply optimistic concurrency in updating, deleting, or invoking the action bound to, the entity.

-### 7.3.2.
+### 8.3.2.
 The `Location` Header Field ###

 The Location header is used to specify the URL of an entity modified through a [Data Modification](#datamodification) Request, or the request URL to check on the status of an asynchronous operation as described in [`202 Accepted`](#202accepted).

-## 7.4.
+## 8.4.
 Data Modification Request Headers ##

 In addition to the [Common Headers](#commonheaders), a client MAY specify the following  headers on a [Data Modification](#datamodification) request.

-### 7.4.1.
+### 8.4.1.
 The `Prefer` Header ###

 The client MAY specify a `Prefer` header on [Data Modification](#datamodification) or [Action](#actions) request.

-A Prefer header with a value of `return-no-content` requests that the server invoke the request but not return content in the response.
-The server MAY honor this request by returning [`204 No Content`](#204nocontent).
+A Prefer header with a value of `return-no-content` requests that the service invoke the request but not return content in the response.
+The service MAY honor this request by returning [`204 No Content`](#204nocontent).

-A Prefer header with a value of `return-content` requests that the server invoke the request and return the modified entity.
-The server MAY honor this request by returning the successfully modified entity in the body of the response, formatted according to the rules specified for the requested [format](#formats).
+A Prefer header with a value of `return-content` requests that the service invoke the request and return the modified entity.
+The service MAY honor this request by returning the successfully modified entity in the body of the response, formatted according to the rules specified for the requested [format](#formats).

-In response to a request containing a `Prefer` header, the server MAY return the [`Preference-Applied`](#preference-applied) Header.
+In response to a request containing a `Prefer` header, the service MAY return the [`Preference-Applied`](#preference-applied) Header.

-## 7.5.
+## 8.5.
 Data Modification Response Headers ##

 In addition to the [Common Headers](#commonheaders), a service MAY specify the following headers on a [Data Modification](#datamodification) response.

-### 7.5.1.
+### 8.5.1.
 The `DataServiceId` Header ###

-A response to a PUT, POST, or PATCH request that returns `404 No Content` MUST include a DataServiceId response header.
+A response to a PUT, POST, MERGE, or PATCH request that returns `404 No Content` MUST include a DataServiceId response header.
 The value of the header is the URI identifier of the entity that was acted on by the request.

-### 7.5.2.
+### 8.5.2.
 The `Preference-Applied` Header ###

-In response to a [Data Modification](#datamodification) or [Action](#actions) request containing a [`Prefer header`](#preferheader), the server may include a `Preference-Applied` response header to specify the `prefer` header value that was honored.
+In response to a [Data Modification](#datamodification) or [Action](#actions) request containing a [`Prefer header`](#preferheader), the service may include a `Preference-Applied` response header to specify the `prefer` header value that was honored.

-If the server has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-content`.
+If the service has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-content`.

-If the server has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-no-content`.
+If the service has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-no-content`.

-### 7.5.3.
+### 8.5.3.
 The `Retry-After` Header ###

 A service MUST include a `Retry-After` header in a [`202 Accepted`](#202accepted) response.

 The Retry-After header specifies the suggested length of time, in seconds, after which the client SHOULD use the URL returned in the [`Location Header`](#locationheader) to check on the status of the operation.

-## 7.6.
-Common Response Semantics ##
+# 9. Common Response Semantics #

 An OData service MAY respond to any request using any valid HTTP status code appropriate for the request.
 A service SHOULD be as specific as possible in its choice of HTTP status codes.

 The following represent the most common success response codes.
 In some cases, a service MAY respond with a more specific success code.

+## 9.1.
+Success Response Codes

+The following response codes represent successful requests.

-### 7.6.1. `200 OK`
+### 9.1.1. `200 OK` Response Code

-A GET, PUT, or PATCH request MAY return `200 OK` if the operation is completed successfully.
+A GET, PUT, MERGE, or PATCH request MAY return `200 OK` if the operation is completed successfully.
 In this case, the response body MUST contain the value of the entity or property specified in the request URL.

-### 7.6.2. `201 Created`
+### 9.1.2. `201 Created` Response Code

 A POST request MAY return `201 Created` if the entity or link was successfully created.
-In this case, the response body MUST contain the udpated entity.
+In this case, the response body MUST contain the updated entity.

-### 7.6.3. `202 Accepted`
+### 9.1.3. `202 Accepted` Response Code

-A server MAY reply to a Data Modification Request with `202 Accepted`, indicating that the request has been accepted but has not yet completed.
+A service MAY reply to a Data Modification Request with `202 Accepted`, indicating that the request has been accepted but has not yet completed.
 In this case, the response body MUST contain a [`Location` header](#locationheader) in addition to a [`Retry-After` header](#retry-afterheader), and the response body MUST be empty.

 Once the request has successfully completed, the service MUST return `303 See Other` with a [`Location` header](#locationheader) specifying the final URL to retrieve the outcome of the operation.
 The response body and headers from this final URL MUST be formatted as would the completion of the initial Data Modification Request.

-### 7.6.4. `204 No Content`
+### 9.1.4. `204 No Content` Response Code

 A service may reply to a Data Modification Request with `204 No Content`.
 In this case, the response body MUST be empty.

-### 7.6.5. `3xx Redirect`
+### 9.1.5. `3xx Redirect` Response Code

 As per [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3), an OData service MAY respond to any Data Modification request with a response code of `3xx Redirection`.
-In this case, the response MUST include a [`Location` header](#locationheader) with the URL from which the result can be obtained, and the response body MUST be empty.
+In this case, the response SHOULD include a [`Location` header](#locationheader) with the URL from which the result can be obtained.

-The service MUST ensure that no observable change has occured to the state of the service as a result of any request that returns a `3xx`.
+The service MUST ensure that no observable change has occurred to the state of the service as a result of any request that returns a `3xx`.

+#### 9.1.5.1. `302 Found` Response Code

+An OData Service MAY return a `302 Found` response if additional authentication information is required to connect to the service.
+In this case, the body SHOULD contain an html page to prompt the user for authentication information.

-### 7.6.6. `404 Not Found`
+### 9.1.6. `404 Not Found` Response Code

 If the entity or collection specified by the request URL does not exist, the service SHOULD respond with `404 Not Found` and an empty response body.

-### 7.6.6.
-Response Errors ###
+## 9.2.
+Response Errors

 In all failure responses, the service MUST provide an accurate failure HTTP status code.
 The response body SHOULD contain a human-readable, possibly localized description of the problem, and SHOULD contain suggested resolution steps, if the service knows what those are.

 The service SHOULD return "top-level" errors, in the appropriate format, when an error is detected prior to sending the status line or any response headers to the client.
 When an error is detected after sending a partial response to the client, including a success code, the service MUST generate an [Instream Error](#instreamerrors).

-The service MUST ensure that no observable change has occured to the state of the service as a result of any request that returns an error status code.
+The service MUST ensure that no observable change has occurred to the state of the service as a result of any request that returns an error status code.

-#### 7.6.6.1 InStream Errors ####
+### 9.2.1 InStream Errors ###

 In the case that the service encounters an error after sending a success status to the client, the service MUST generate an in-stream error which SHOULD leave the response malformed.
 Clients MUST assume that any malformed responses are invalid and results SHOULD be discarded.

 This specification does not prescribe a particular format for such instream errors.

+# 10. OData Service Request

+An OData Service MAY support the following types of requests.

-## 8.1.
+## 10.1.
 Metadata Requests ##

 An OData service is a self-describing service that exposes metadata defining the entity sets, relationships, entity types, and operations.

-### 8.1.1.
+### 10.1.1.
 Service Document Request ###

 To request a `Service Document` describing the set of entity collections (i.e., entity sets) that can be queried from a service, the client issues a GET request to the root URL of the service (the *Service Root*).

 The format of the Service Document is dependent upon the format selected.
 For example, in Atom the Service Document is an AtomPub Service Document (as specified in [RFC5023]).

-### 8.1.2.
+### 10.1.2.
 Metadata Document Request ###

 An OData *Metadata Document* is a representation of the [data model](#DataModel) that describes the data and operations exposed by an OData service.